Quick Answer

 AI Agent: It can take autonomous actions toward a goal, make decisions, and interact with external systems.
 Example: You say "make sure this app is fully translated," and the agent figures out what needs translating, does it, pushes updates, and reports back.

 The key difference is agency.
-An agent doesn't just respond—it acts.
+An agent doesn't just respond.
+It acts.
 It can chain together multiple steps, interact with APIs, modify files, and make judgment calls along the way.

 The current state: Where agents fit in localization